kubernetes/website/content/en/docs/concepts/workloads/controllers/daemonset.md

 [priority](/docs/concepts/scheduling-eviction/pod-priority-preemption/#pod-priority)
 of the new Pod.

-The user can specify a different scheduler for the Pods of the DamonSet, by setting the `.spec.template.spec.schedulerName` field of the DaemonSet.
+The user can specify a different scheduler for the Pods of the DaemonSet, by setting the `.spec.template.spec.schedulerName` field of the DaemonSet.

 The original node affinity specified at the